-UNIT 2: DECIDING THE CONTENT OF REPEALS AND AMENDMENTS
+UNIT 2 DECIDING THE CONTENT OF REPEALS AND AMENDMENTS

 - 2.1 Introduction

-- 2.2 Objectives
+- 2.2 Intended Learning Outcome

-- 2.3 How to Decide What Provisions need to be Repealed or Amended2.3.1 Preparing for Repeals2.3.2 Preparing for Amendments
+- 2.3 How to Decide What Provisions need to be Repealed or Amended

+- 2.3.1 Preparing for Repeals

+- 2.3.2 Preparing for Amendments

 - 2.4 Summary

-- 2.5 References/Further Reading
+- 2.5 References/Further Readings/Web Resources

-- 2.6 Possible Answers to Self- assessment Exercise
+- 2.6 Possible Answers to Self-Assessment Exercise(s)

-In this unit, we consider the content of repeals and amendments.
+In the last unit, we considered repeal and amendment of legislation.
+In this unit, we will consider the content of repeals and amendments.